GFite/purplepaper/finx-io/src/pages/docs/v2/01-protocol-overview/02-ecosystem-participants.md

 - Smart contract developers use the suite of functions available to invent new DeFi tools and other various experimental ideas.
 See projects like [Unisocks](https://unisocks.exchange/) or [Zora](https://ourzora.com/), among many, many others.

-# Uniswap Team and Community
+# FINX Team and Community

-The Uniswap team along with the broader Uniswap community drives development of the protocol and ecosystem.
+The FINX team along with the broader FINX community drives development of the protocol and ecosystem.